BaggiestTable/sewer-adventure/README.md

-This is a game project I made as part of my final project in my programming I class.
+This is a game project I made as part of my final project in my Programming 1 class.

 It is a silly adventure game where you type directions and instructions to traverse a fictional world.